-- "Corporation" means Sprott Inc. and, where applicable, its subsidiaries. - "Investment Products" means the Corporation's investment funds (the "Funds"), discretionary managed accounts (the "Managed Accounts"), fixed term limited partnerships (the "Limited Partnerships") and Managed Companies (as defined below). - "Managed Companies" means, collectively, Toscana Energy Income Corporation and, prior to February 9, 2017, Sprott Resource Corp. ("SRC") and, as of February 9, 2017, Sprott Resource Holdings Inc. ("SRHI"). - "SAM" means Sprott Asset Management LP, a wholly owned subsidiary of the Corporation, registered as a portfolio manager, an investment fund manager and an exempt market dealer. - "SCLP" or "Sprott Consulting" means Sprott Consulting LP (and its subsidiaries), a wholly owned subsidiary of the Corporation which provides active management, consulting and administrative services to other companies. - "SPW" means Sprott Private Wealth LP, a wholly owned subsidiary of the Corporation, registered as an investment dealer and a member of the Investment Industry Regulatory Organization of Canada ("IIROC"). - "SRLC" or "Sprott Resource Lending" means Sprott Resource Lending Corp. (and its subsidiaries), a wholly owned subsidiary of the Corporation which provides debt financing to companies in the resource sector and is the general partner of Sprott Private Resource Lending Fund (the "Lending Fund"). - "Sprott Korea" means Sprott Korea Corporation (and its subsidiary), a wholly owned subsidiary of the Corporation, which co-manages a 10-year private equity fund for South Korea's National Pension Service. - "Sprott Toscana" means, collectively, Toscana Capital Corporation ("TCC") and Toscana Energy Corporation ("TEC"), both wholly-owned subsidiaries of the Corporation which provide active management, consulting, administrative services and technical advisor services to other companies. - "Sprott U.S." means Sprott U.S. Holdings Inc. (and its subsidiaries), a wholly-owned subsidiary of the Corporation through which the Corporation holds Rule Investment, Inc. ("RII"), Resource Capital Investment Corp. ("RCIC"), Sprott Global Resource Investments, Ltd. ("SGRIL") and Sprott Asset Management USA Inc. (formerly, Terra Resource Investment Management) ("SAM USA" and together with RII, RCIC and SGRIL, "Global").
+- "Corporation" means Sprott Inc. and, where applicable, its subsidiaries. - "Investment Products" means the Corporation's investment funds (the "Funds"), discretionary managed accounts (the "Managed Accounts"), fixed term limited partnerships (the "Limited Partnerships") and Managed Companies (as defined below). - "Managed Companies" means, collectively, Toscana Energy Income Corporation and Sprott Resource Holdings Inc. ("SRHI"), (formerly Sprott Resource Corp "SRC") - "SAM" means Sprott Asset Management LP, a wholly-owned subsidiary of the Corporation, registered as a portfolio manager, an investment fund manager and an exempt market dealer. - "SCLP" or "Sprott Consulting" means Sprott Consulting LP (and its subsidiaries), a wholly-owned subsidiary of the Corporation which provides active management, consulting and administrative services to other companies. - "SCP" means Sprott Capital Partners, a division of SPW which operates as a resource-focused merchant bank business and brokerage. - "Sprott Korea" means Sprott Korea Corporation (and its subsidiary), a wholly-owned subsidiary of the Corporation, which co-manages a 10-year private equity fund for South Korea's National Pension Service. - "Sprott Toscana" means Toscana Energy Corporation ("TEC"), a wholly-owned subsidiary of the Corporation which provide active management, consulting, administrative services and technical advisor services to other companies. - "Sprott U.S." means Sprott U.S. Holdings Inc. (and its subsidiaries), a wholly-owned subsidiary of the Corporation through which the Corporation holds Rule Investment, Inc. ("RII"), Resource Capital Investment Corp. ("RCIC"), Sprott Global Resource Investments, Ltd. ("SGRIL") and Sprott Asset Management USA Inc. (formerly, Terra Resource Investment Management) ("SAM USA" and together with RII, RCIC and SGRIL, "Global"). - "SPW" means Sprott Private Wealth LP, a wholly-owned subsidiary of the Corporation, registered as an investment dealer and a member of the Investment Industry Regulatory Organization of Canada ("IIROC"). - "SRLC" or "Sprott Resource Lending" means Sprott Resource Lending Corp. (and its subsidiaries), a wholly-owned subsidiary of the Corporation which provides debt financing to companies in the resource sector and is the general partner of the Sprott Private Resource Lending Funds (the "Lending Fund").

 In this AIF, unless otherwise indicated, all dollar amounts are expressed in Canadian dollars.
-References to "\$" are to Canadian dollars and references to "U.S.\$" are to United States dollars.
-All United States dollar amounts that are expressed in Canadian dollars in this AIF have been converted from U.S. dollars at the Bank of Canada average exchange rate for the year ended December 31, 2016 of \$1.3248 per U.S.\$1.00.
-The information in this AIF is presented as at December 31, 2016 unless otherwise indicated.
+References to "\$" are to Canadian dollars and references to "U.S.\$" and "USD\$" are to United States dollars.
+All United States dollar amounts that are expressed in Canadian dollars in this AIF have been converted from U.S. dollars at the Bank of Canada average exchange rate for the year ended December 31, 2017 of \$1.2986 per U.S.\$1.00.
+The information in this AIF is presented as at December 31, 2017 unless otherwise indicated.